kimtks456/friend-tutor-backend/README.md

 You can run MySQL and Spring server by following these steps:

-1. Clone the backend source code from the repository.
+1. Clone the source code of the `demo` branch.
 2. Create a new database named `lms`.
 3. Navigate to the project directory and update the MySQL username and password in the `application-demo.properties` file.
 And grant privilege access to the user for the `lms` DB.
 4. Run MySQL in background.